 Hand hygiene Infection Prevention and Control Policy for General Practice

-Handwashing is the single most important way to prevent the spread of infection.
+Handwashing is the one of the most important procedures to prevent the spread of healthcare associated infection.

 Hand decontamination has a dual role to protect both the patient and the healthcare worker from acquiring microorganisms, such as bacteria and viruses, which may cause them harm.
 Hands may look clean but invisible microorganisms are always present, some harmful, some not.
 Removal of microorganisms is the most important factor in preventing them from being transferred to other people.